SleevesUpAU/CodingTests/Cars App/README.md

 Please try to limit your time on this project to 2-3 hours.
 If you don't have time to implement something please document it in the README and discuss what you would do with more time during the interview.
-If you have any designs outside of code please include them to discussion
+If you have any designs outside of code please bring them to the interview

 Thank you!